Stonewall Smith drags Australia back from brink

 Lefthander Marsh, under pressure to perform after winning his eighth recall to the test team, played a fine support role to be 44 not out at stumps.

+"Hopefully we can put (England) under pressure in the second innings but there’s a lot of cricket in this game."

-After day one saw only four wickets fall, 10 tumbled on day two as the Gabba pitch quickened and recovered some of its customary bounce.
+After day one saw only four wickets fall, 10 tumbled on day two as the Gabba pitch recovered some of its customary bounce and pace.

 England lost their last six wickets in a hurry to be out for 302 at lunch and Australia seemed to be back in control at their Brisbane fortress.

-But the pendulum swung again as England's bowlers scythed through the hosts' top order in a breathless middle session.
+But the pendulum swung again as England's bowlers scythed through the hosts' top order.

 After replacing Matt Renshaw in the squad, opener Cameron Bancroft's first bat in his Ashes test debut lasted 19 balls after he nibbled at a teasing ball from Stuart Broad and was caught behind for five.